You’re on the hunt for publishing companies and somehow you’ve landed on Hay House Publishing.

-As well as their flagship writer’s workshop, Hay House also runs Speak, Write, Promote.
-A ticket for this event costs $995 normally but is often available for $895.
+As well as their flagship writer’s workshop, Hay House also runs Heal Your Life events at different locations throughout the country.
+A ticket for this event costs anywhere from $4200-$5995.

-If you’re a fan of the Hay House brand and philosophy, these events might work well for you, but make sure to evaluate them against other options out there.
+If you’re a fan of the Hay House brand and philosophy, these events might work well for you, but make sure you know what you're getting yourself into.
+Also, be sure to evaluate them against other writers conferences options out there.

 Now that you know what the main Hay House imprint has to offer, let’s check out their self-publishing service, Balboa Press.